s-a-ng/elevenlabs-voicechanger/README.md

  - Start the program and paste in that Bearer token, entire thing (Bearer xxx) 🔥🔑

- - Add your voice ids (or just use santa 🎅🎅)

  - Switch your microphone input device to CABLE Input (VB-Audio Virtual Cable) 🎤🎤🎙️🎙️🎙️

  - You're all set!! ✅🏆🎉🤑🤑🤑